 Money must also be a store of value.
 Store of value means that the currency must retain its value.
 Large fluctuations in value discourage the use of a currency.
-Many merchants are apprehensive in using bitcoin because the currency is not stable.
-Bitcoin’s value fluctuated 10% or more on 25 days in 2017.
-Its price range was a low of $739.55 and a high of $19,870.62.
-(See Blockchain’s
+Many merchants are apprehensive about using bitcoin because bitcoin’s value is unstable.
+It is not uncommon for Bitcoin’s value to fluctuate more than 10% in a single day.
+In April 2021, its price ranged from a low of $50,111 on April 24 to a high of $63,253 on April 15.
+(See Blockchain’s graph and the current price of bitcoin.)
+The laws of supply and demand determine the value.
+Speculators have purchased bitcoin in hopes of its widespread acceptance – but stabilization is needed to attract more merchants.

-posted a terrific video illustrating several problems using bitcoin as currency.
-In it, the WSJ’s Thomas Di Fonzo uses bitcoin in several New York establishments.
-He pays $76 for a $10 pizza for lunch, and then waits until that evening before his order has been processed.
 There are two possible reasons why the pizza price was so high.
-Assume you are the owner of the pizza restaurant.
-You set your prices every day first thing in the morning.
+Suppose you are the owner of the pizza restaurant.
+You set your daily prices first thing in the morning.
 This morning a bitcoin was worth $10,000, so you set your $10 pizza price at 0.001 bitcoin.
-Later that day the price of bitcoin fell 25 percent, so the .001 bitcoin you accepted is now worth $7.50!
+(Bitcoin’s value is approximately $55,000, but I have assumed $10,000 to make the math easier.)
+Later that day, bitcoin’s value fell 25 percent, so the .001 bitcoin you accepted is now worth $7.50!
 You lost $2.50 because you accepted bitcoin.
 How could you protect yourself as a business owner?
 You could add to the bitcoin price to reduce your risk.